JaredVahle/telco_classification_project/README.md

 # Telco Classification Project

+## Executive Summary

+##### We found the leading 5 drivers of churn:
+- Month-to-month contract type
+- Fiber optics internet service type
+- Electronic check payment type
+- Tenure
+- Two year contract type

+##### We investigated streaming services and additional services.
+- Our streaming services had a higher rate of churn then our normal churn rate indicating some kind of customer dissatisfaction with the service.
+- We also found that our churn rate for additional services had higher churn rates in those that had 1-2 additional services and much lower churn rates in customers with 4-6.
+- This indicates we need further inspection into the 6 additional columns.

+##### For our modeling we used a random forest model.
+- I was able to get an accuracy of ~80.5%
+- This model is more than 7 points higher than our baseline model and can be extreamly helpful in the future.

 ## Project Description
 - I will be running the Telco data through the data science pipeline, implementing both statistical modeling, and machine learning models to help indicate drivers of churn and build a model to beat baseline accuracy.